elkcityhazard/chef-frank/content/recipes/quick-and-easy-chicken-recipes/southern-style-fried-chicken/index.md

 Put eggs and milk in a bowl and blend together.
 In separate bowl put flour.
 In separate bowl put crushed saltines.
 The process is taking chicken, dip in flour, then dip in egg, then dip in crackers.
 Then place in deep fryer.
 Fry at 350&#8457; for 10-14 minutes.
 Check for doneness.
 Serve

-**Note:** Use this same quick easy recipe process for chicken strips, or fish.
+**Note:** Use this same Quick recipe process for chicken strips, or fish.
 With fish, you may want to pan fry.
 May be served with <a href="/wordpress/chef-franks-seasoning-recipes/simple-and-tasty-potato-wedges/" rel="noopener noreferrer" target="_blank">potato wedges</a> or any <a href="/wordpress/institutional-recipes-for-200/easy-side-dishes/" rel="noopener noreferrer" target="_blank">side dish</a> or <a href="/wordpress/vegetables-and-salad-recipes/" rel="noopener noreferrer" target="_blank">salad</a>.